Xalsar/Xalsar-coffee-code/README.md

 ### Finishing the task

 1. Create a Pull Request with the coding challenge.
-2. Tell MVST HR Team that you are done with it
+2. Tell XCG HR Team that you are done with it
 3. That is it :)

 ### ⚠️ Rules